 The elements that are included in the wireframing of a page will wholly depend on the purpose of the given page.
 A blog homepage and a webinar landing page, for instance, will contain different elements and functionality.

-Since “wireframing” is a term that’s directly associated with computers and surrounding technology, the term has basically been in use since only the 1980s.
+Since “wireframing” is a term that’s directly associated with computers and surrounding technology, the term has basically only been in use since the 1980s.

 At the highest level, wireframing is an early design of an app or web page.
 But there’s much more to understanding what wireframes truly do, why they’re used, who uses them, and then how they are built.

 Wireframes are used in the early stages of the application and web page development processes, but apps and websites can be built without wireframes.
 It’s just not recommended.